Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - Keep the implementation in the pure C++ core layer, with no nanobind or Python coupling.
 - Avoid a large fork of `mx`; prefer a thin Symusic-side adaptation layer.
-- Preserve semantic musical data first: note timing, duration, pitch, velocity, track metadata, tempos, time signatures, key signatures, and onset-attached lyrics.
+- Preserve semantic musical data first: note timing, duration, pitch, velocity, track metadata, tempos, time signatures, key signatures, and note-attached lyric text.

 This immediately implies that the backend is not a generic engraving-preserving roundtrip engine.
 MusicXML can represent much more notation state than `Score` can store.
 The Symusic backend